benslack19/benslack19.github.io/_projects/predicting_states_sc_analysis.md

 ## Supervised machine learning

 What machine learning algorithm should I apply?
-This is a classification problem (FOS+ vs. FOS-) but this is also a situation where the number of *m* examples (73) is much, much smaller than the number of *n* features?  << n features (24345)?
+This is a classification problem (FOS+ vs. FOS-) but this is also a situation where the number of *m* examples (73) is much, much smaller than the number of *n* features (24345).

 I reviewed my notes from the [Machine Learning course](https://www.coursera.org/learn/machine-learning) I completed and saw that logistic regression or support vector machines without a kernel ("linear") would be good options.
 Andrew Ng talks about this [here](https://youtu.be/FCUBwP-JTsA?t=867).